grihabor/biopython/doc/Tutorial/chapter_seq_annot.rst

 .location
-    – The location of the ``SeqFeature`` on the sequence that you are dealing with, see Section \ `3.2 <#sec:locations>`__ below.
-The ``SeqFeature`` delegates much of its functionality to the location object, and includes a number of shortcut attributes for properties of the location:
+    – The location of the ``SeqFeature`` on the sequence that you are dealing with, see Section [sec:locations] below.
+The ``SeqFeature`` delegates much of its functionality to the location object, and includes a number of shortcut attributes for properties of the
+    location:

     .ref
         – shorthand for ``.location.ref`` – any (different) reference
         sequence the location is referring to.
 Usually just None.

-    .ref_db
+    .ref\_db
         – shorthand for ``.location.ref_db`` – specifies the database
         any identifier in ``.ref`` refers to.
 Usually just None.